 After the first bunch of drawing lessons, I give each child a large coiled drawing book.
 At first they love to drag their felt markers along the coils and listen to the noise, so I always start with a minute or two of coil music!
 This gets it out of their system.

-The children make a theme based step by step drawing on each page, usually once a week using the basic shapes taught above.
-The felt outline and crayon coloring make colorful drawings that the children are proud of.
+The children make a theme based step-by-step drawing on each page, usually once a week using the basic shapes taught above.
+The felt outline and crayon coloring make bright, cheerful drawings that the children are proud of.
 They add words to their pictures with kid writing.